Promoting environments that foster healthy eating

 - supporting community groups with nutrition resources;

-- working collaboratively to build a strong and resilient food system and increasing food security for Cantabrians; and
+- working collaboratively with communities to build strong and resilient food systems and increase food security; and

-- providing expertise to help community organisations and councils develop and apply healthy food and beverage policies.
+- providing expertise to help community organisations and councils develop and implement food and drink policies.

-- Read the latest Healthy Nibbles information sheet.
+- Read the latest Nutrition Bites information sheet.

 - Download or order nutrition resources from the Community Health Information Centre.